dkbramble-classes/p2pftp/README.md

 # CIS 457 Project 2: GV-NAP File Sharing System
 This is a file sharing system that allows users to access a distributed data storage system based on simple keyword search.
 These programs include a multi-threaded FTP GUI client/server host program and a multi-threaded HTTP centralized server which are primarily designed for Mac OS using pyftpdlib, requests, and python 3.7.
-The pyftpdlib and requests modules are not needed to run the program if it is ran on Mac OS, as the module is bundled together into an executable via pyinstaller.
-Python 3 is required however.
+Python 3 is required to run these programs.
 If you do not have it, you can download it at https://www.python.org/downloads/.
-Both modules will have to be installed via pip in order to run on other systems.
+Both the request and pyftpdlib and requests modules will also have to be installed via pip in order to run.

 -	The first part is the host system, which can query the server for files using keywords.
 The host also has a file transfer client and server.
 The ftp client allows a user to access files stored at the remote user locations.
 The ftp server is responsible for providing file transfer services requested by a remote client.